-- Take a liver-supportive supplement like molybdenum or milk thistle to help your liver process and expel the Candida toxins.
+- Take a liver-supportive supplement like molybdenum, NAC, or milk thistle to help your liver process and expel the Candida toxins.

 Molybdenum in particular is very useful for those suffering from Die-Off.
 It is needed for your body to produce enzymes that convert the neurotoxin acetaldehyde into acetic acid, which is then expelled by your body or even converted into helpful digestive enzymes.
 You can find an updated list of detox supplement recommendations here

 - Cut back or temporarily discontinue your antifungal supplements.